Tuberculosis: Close contact

-Prolonged, frequent, or close contact with people who have active TB is a high high risk factor for becoming infected; this group includes health care workers and children where a family member is infected.
+Prolonged, frequent, or close contact with people who have active TB is a high risk factor for becoming infected; this group includes health care workers and children where a family member is infected.
 Transmission is most likely to occur from only people with active TB – those with latent infection are not thought to be contagious.
-Environmental risk factors which put a person at closer contact with infective droplets from a person infected with TB are overcrowding, poor ventilation, or close proximity to a potentially infective person.
+Environmental risk factors that put a person in closer contact with infectious droplets from a person infected with TB are overcrowding, poor ventilation, or proximity to a potentially infective person.

-Immunodeficiencies

-The most important risk factor globally for developing active TB is concurrent human immunodeficiency virus (HIV) infection; in 2023, 6.1% of those becoming infected with TB were also infected with HIV.
-Sub-Saharan Africa has a particularly high burden of HIV-associated TB.
-Of those without HIV infection who are infected with tuberculosis, about 5–15% develop active disease during their lifetimes; in contrast, 30% of those co-infected with HIV develop the active disease.
-People living with HIV are estimated 16 times more likely to fall ill with TB than people without HIV; TB is the leading cause of death among people with HIV.
+Environmental factors